 It's the battle of the blemish, and we're all just trying to use our strongest artillery.
 But this plan of attack actually backfires.
 Over-drying the skin creates irritation and redness, and what's worse, dry skin leads to clogged pores.
 Keep this up, warns Dr. Graf, and "you're actually going to get more breakouts and more clogging."

-Take the path of moderation and lay off the full-on product offensive.
+The Fix: Take the path of moderation and lay off the full-on product offensive.
 You might need to try using your acne treatments every other evening or only a few times a week.

 Mistake: You treat your entire face like it's a problem area.